mypham14/classifying-disaster-tweets/README.md

 - `text`: the text of the tweet
 - `target`: denotes whether a tweet is about a real disaster (1) or not (0).
 This is the target variable.

+## Liraries Used

+- TensorFlow and Keras for deep learning tools and libraries.
+- Pandas and NLTK for data manipulation and text processing.

 ## Project Structure

 1. **Data Collection:**